jshklz/classmyschedule/README.md

 I do have plans on releasing the extension on Google Webstore, but I heard that's a tedious process and so far haven't gone around doing it.

 # Wow, I really like your project.
-How do I donate.
+How do I donate?

-**I don't want your money** rather, what I want is you to support me is to help your community, this includes, but not limited to:
+If you'd like to support me, consider doing any of the following (but not limited to):

 1. Donating to charity
 2. Helping the elderly in your community